This Post: Best tips to prep and succeed at your next blogging conference or networking event.

 Are business cards still necessary?
 The short answer: Yes.

-If you go to a professional blogging conference or networking events, you should have business cards.
+If you go to a professional blogging conference or networking event, you should have business cards.

 - Business cards help you to quickly and easily exchange information.